It’s all those little moments that make life a very big adventure…

 We have slowly peeled, painted, renewed and replaced hundreds of years of wear and tear.
 The house now breathes again, still much to complete but she knows she’s in good hands.
 It’s as if she trusts us to care for her, and future generations will still see that original spirit, and hear her voice.

-The first step was removing all the plastic paneling, nailed to the rock underneath it was a nightmare to remove.
+The first step for our Rustic Italian living room was removing all the plastic paneling, nailed to the rock underneath it was a nightmare to remove.
 The section around the door to the upper level had been burnt at some stage and was black and buckled.
 The walls underneath were black with soot and grime, originally a bright blue they showed promise.

 The ceiling was pitch black and the beams had been covered with Masonite and blackened over time.
 With no light we needed a torch to navigate the room even in the day time.
 We pulled up the timber floor which had rotted in places and widened the doorway to the kitchen.
 Once we got back to the bare bones of the room we pulled all the nails from the wall one at a time, gave it a wash, sandblasted the ceiling, and finally the windows arrived, it all started coming together.